mre-code/groovysql/README.md

 ### `-F|--format <arg>`

 Specify desired output format.
+Default value can be set in config file as `format`.
 Valid formats are:

     text
     csv